-Scooters & Bikes
+Sconters & Bikes

 Electronic scooters and bikes can be found on just about any corner, but then what?
-Baltimore has four electronic vehicle vendors-Lime (bikes & scooters), Jump, Spin, and Bolt.
+Baltimore has three electronic vehicle vendors-Bird, LINK, and Spin.
 Download one of those apps on your phone and you'll be on your way.